CBID2/TMP-group-docs-assignment/group2-docs/docs/resources/glossary.md

 ## npm

 Node Package Manager, a tool for installing and managing JavaScript libraries.
 OpenMadness can be installed using npm install openmadness for use in Node.js or browser projects.

+## OM

+OM is the abbreviation for OpenMadness.

 ## Promise